Autism, PDD, Aspergers

 Autism used to occur in about 15 of every 10,000 births (1 in 667 children)

-but that number has risen until today more than 1 in every 100 children is on the "autism spectrum."
+but that number has risen until today more than 1 in every 68 children in general, and 1 in 42 boys is on the "autism spectrum."
+See CDC report.

 Autism has gone from a rare disorder to a syndrome that is tragically common in the U.S.